 - Acted for Millstreet Equestrian Services in a complaint against Show Jumping Ireland alleging infringement of EU and Irish competition law.
 The resulting investigation by Irish authorities was closed following material amendments to the Rules of Show Jumping Ireland.

-- LK Shields Solicitors is acting for national radio station Newstalk in two complaints against state broadcaster RTÉ concerning a breach of State Aid rules and an abuse of dominance before the European Commission and Irish Competition and Consumer Protection Commission, respectively.
+- LK Shields Solicitors acted for Newstalk regarding complaints against state broadcaster RTÉ concerning a breach of State Aid and general competition rules.

 - Marco and the team advised Baycliffe Limited, an investment vehicle, in relation to the joint acquisition of Blue Ocean Associates, a British oil trader with a turnover of more than €5.1 billion, along with Trafigura Beheer BV the Dutch multinational commodity trading company.
-The concentration was notified to, and cleared by, the EU Commission under the EU Merger Regulation (Case M.6617).
+The concentration was notified to, and cleared by, the EU Commission under the EU Merger Regulation.